Flavors: World Spice Merchants are Flavoring the World from Columbia Falls and the Emerald City

 In the warehouse found right on the edge of the Glacier Park International Airport, Bevill initially designed her facility using Legos.
 She wanted a smooth flow from the delivery trucks dropping product off at the garage doors to move around the corner where bulk items in restaurant sized containers are found to a packing area where smaller and popular spices are found and placed in jars or bags.
 Then separate rooms form the show room, and the packaging room for putting together orders to be mailed out to customers.
 The mail area also contains the teas, keeping them separated from being contaminated by the more powerful spices.

-For Bevill, amongst the variety of salts she says of her favorite.
-“Right now, it is Pacific Flake salt.
-This is a new salt that we got in this year.”
-This flake salt from northern California “has the best texture, the most beautiful pyramid crystals that you can see in your food, and its fine enough that you can pinch and grind it with your fingers.
+The flake salt from northern California “has the best texture, the most beautiful pyramid crystals that you can see in your food, and it's fine enough that you can pinch and grind it with your fingers."

-As far as spices, her personal stand outs include: Herbes de Provence, a blend featuring savory, marjoram, chervil, thyme, dill and tarragon; Shawarma Spice made with toasted cumin, smoked paprika and garlic as the deep base with tart notes coming from sumac and lemon crystal and asafoetida bringing the combination together; Kashmiri Garam Masala with cardamom, cinnamon, coriander, nutmeg, cumin, black pepper, cloves and mace; and allspice.
-“To me allspice just says holiday.”
+As far as spices, her personal stand outs include Herbes de Provence, a blend featuring savory marjoram, chervil, thyme, dill and tarragon; Shawarma Spice made with toasted cumin, smoked paprika and garlic as the deep base with tart notes coming from sumac and lemon crystal and asafoetida bringing the combination together; Kashmiri Garam Masala with cardamom, cinnamon, coriander, nutmeg, cumin, black pepper, cloves and mace; and allspice.

-While the COVID pandemic tripled World Spice Merchants’ business, Bevill has missed her customers and look forward to once again celebrating the season with a holiday open house.
+While the COVID pandemic tripled World Spice Merchants’ business, Bevill has missed her customers and looks forward to once again celebrating the season with a holiday open house.

 Next time you seek flavor in your dishes, World Spice Merchants may be able to provide the needed energy and aroma.